sontt9/ssh-tasks/README.md

 `run ssh on example.com`

-## Manifests
+### Manifests

-Simply a file containing hosts delimited by a line break, used to run a task on multiple hosts at once.
+A file containing hosts delimited by a line break, used to run a task on multiple hosts at once.

 ```
 example.com